deft-plus/fragment/testing/README.md

 ## Mocking Functions

-Mocking functions is easy with the `mock` feature.
+Mocking functions is easy with the `fn` feature.
 You can replace real functions with mock implementations, and make assertions based on how they are called.

 ### Creating a Mock